 There are an array of tips and tricks available when it comes to curing premature ejaculation.
 Some may work and some may not.
 There is no one-size-fits-all solution.
 At the end of the day, it’s all about you knowing your personal situation and trying different techniques that work for you.

 In case the problem continues to persist even after trying the aforementioned tips, then it may be wiser to seek professional medical help.
-It is especially recommended to schedule a private consultation for a more tailored treatment solution to premature ejaculation if you’ve been persistently suffering from the sexual dysfunction in most cases than not.
+It is especially recommended to schedule a private consultation for a more tailored treatment solution to premature ejaculation if you’ve been persistently suffering from sexual dysfunction in most cases than not.

 Lee joined Men’s Health Clinic in 2012 as a Senior Clinical Coordinator.
 In this capacity, Lee talks first hand with patients about their male sexual health issues and symptoms, reviews their medical histories, and daily serves as a treatment liaison with our doctors and specialists.
-Lee brings to MHC several years practical experience in the men’s health field, along with a proven professional ability to work closely with our doctors to devise effective solutions to our patients’ men’s sexual health challenges.
+Lee brings to MHC several years of practical experience in the men’s health field, along with a proven professional ability to work closely with our doctors to devise effective solutions to our patients’ men’s sexual health challenges.